ckids-datafirst/2023-fall-aviation-safety/content/_index.md

   - block: hero
     content:
       title: |
-        Application of AI, ML and NLP in understanding and preventing a serious aviation safety problem in the US - Runway Safety
+        Application of NLP to understand and prevent runway safety problems in the US
       image:
         filename: welcome.jpg
       text: |